-- "Biological Pesticides" or (also called "Biopesticides)" includes microbial pesticides, biochemical pesticides, and plant-incorporated protectants. - "Chemical Pesticides" means all pesticides not otherwise classified as biological pesticides. - "Commission" means the Arkansas Pollution Control and Ecology Commission. - "Concentrated Animal Feeding Operation" or ("CAFO)" means an AFO that is defined as a Large CAFO or as a Medium CAFO pursuant to 40 C.F.R. § 122.23, or that is designated as a CAFO in accordance with 40 C.F.R. § 122.23(c).
-Two or more AFOs under common ownership are considered to be a single AFO for the purposes of determining the number of animals at an operation, if they adjoin each other or if they use a common area or system for the disposal of wastes. - "Department" or "ADEQ" means the Arkansas Department of Environmental Quality, or its successor. - "Director" means the Director of the Arkansas Department Division of Environmental Quality, unless the context dictates otherwise.
-(See 40 C.F.R. §§ 122.2, and 124.2, and Ark.
+- "Chemical Pesticides" means all pesticides not otherwise classified as biological pesticides. - "Commission" means the Arkansas Pollution Control and Ecology Commission. - "Concentrated Animal Feeding Operation" or "CAFO" means an AFO that is defined as a Large CAFO or as a Medium CAFO pursuant to 40 C.F.R. § 122.23, or that is designated as a CAFO in accordance with 40 C.F.R. § 122.23(c).
+Two or more AFOs under common ownership are considered to be a single AFO for the purposes of determining the number of animals at an operation, if they adjoin each other or if they use a common area or system for the disposal of wastes. - "Director" means the Director of the Arkansas Division of Environmental Quality, unless the context dictates otherwise.
+(See 40 C.F.R. §§ 122.2 and 124.2, and Ark.
 Code Ann. § 8-1-202 et seq.) - "Division" means the Division of Environmental Quality, or its successor. - "Domestic wastewater" means the spent wastewater originating from all aspects of human sanitary water usage. - "Effluent" means water that is not reused after flowing out of any wastewater treatment facility or other works used for the purpose of treating, stabilizing, or holding wastes. - "General Permit" means a permit issued by the Division to a category of qualifying sources in lieu of individual permits for every source. - "Indirect Discharge" means the introduction of pollutants into a Publicly Owned Treatment Works from any non-domestic source regulated under section 307(b), (c), or (d) of the Clean Water Act. - "Industrial User" or "User" means a source of Indirect Discharge. - "Larger Common Plan of Development" means a contiguous (sharing a boundary or edge, adjacent, or touching) area where multiple and distinct construction activities may be taking place at different times on different schedules under one plan.
-Such a This plan might consist of many small projects (e.g., a common plan of development for a residential subdivision might lay out the streets, house lots, and areas for parks, schools, and commercial development that the developer plans to build or sell to others for development.).
+This plan might consist of many small projects (e.g., a common plan of development for a residential subdivision might lay out streets, house lots, and areas for parks, schools, and commercial development that the developer plans to build or sell to others for development).
 All these areas would remain part of the common plan of development or sale.
-The term "plan" is broadly defined as any announcement or piece of documentation (including a sign, public notice or hearing, sales pitch, advertisement, drawing, permit application, zoning request, computer design, etc.) or physical demarcation (including boundary signs, lot stakes, surveyor markings, etc.) indicating construction activities may occur on a specific plot.
+The term "plan" is broadly defined as any announcement or piece of documentation (including a sign, public notice or hearing, sales pitch, advertisement, drawing, permit application, zoning request, computer design, etc.) or physical demarcation (including boundary signs, lot stakes, surveyor markings, etc.) indicating construction activities may occur on a specific plot. - "Microbial Pesticide" means a microbial agent intended for preventing, destroying, repelling, or mitigating any pest, or intended for use as a plant regulator, defoliant, or desiccant that: (1) is a eukaryotic microorganism including, but not limited to, protozoa, algae, and fungi; (2) is a prokaryotic microorganism, including, but not limited to, Eubacteria and Archaebacteria; or (3)

-"Microbial Pesticide" means a microbial agent intended for preventing, destroying, repelling, or mitigating any pest, or intended for use as a plant regulator, defoliant, or dessicant desiccant that: (1) is a eucaryoticeukaryotic microorganism including, but not limited to, protozoa, algae, and fungi; (2) is a procaryotic prokaryotic microorganism, including, but not limited to, Eubacteria and Archaebacteria; or (3) is a parasitically replicating microscopic element, including, but not limited to, viruses.
+is a parasitically replicating microscopic element including, but not limited to, viruses.